 By 1985 the Executive Committee met eight to ten times each year and attended to the detail of running the Institute smoothly and in accordance with overall policy and with Council's decisions and instructions.
 The Executive comprised Vice-Chairman, Honorary Secretary, Honorary Treasurer and two or three members elected by Council.
 The Executive Secretary was an essential member of the Executive.
 Council meetings now comprised more than 30 members - a challenge for its operation and the Chairman.
-Following the restructuring of Committees in 1987, Executive and a putative Operations committees were merged and re-named Management Committee, responsible for day to day IIS management and co-ordination of the other committees.
+Following the restructuring of Committees in 1987, Executive and a putative Operations committee, responsible for day to day IIS management and co-ordination of the other committees.

 In 1987 Council confirmed the principle that all nonconfidential Council papers should be accessible to all IIS members and for this reason, confidential and nonconfidential material would be reported separately.
 Access was via Branch or SIG representatives or visits to the Institute office.
 This openness was promoted regularly via Inform.
-Occasionally might be allowed to consult Council non-members documents.
+Occasionally non-members might be allowed to consult Council documents.